-What is Ménière’s syndrome?
+What is Meniere’s disease?

 Meniere’s disease (also called idiopathic endolymphatic hydrops) is a chronic disorder of the inner ear that can affect both balance and hearing.
-It can occur in either ear, although it usually affects just one ear.
-The condition can cause severe dizziness and a feeling of spinning known as vertigo.
-It can also cause hearing loss, the sensation of ringing in the ears (called tinnitus), and a feeling of “fullness” in the ear.
+It usually affects just one ear and can cause severe dizziness and a feeling of spinning (vertigo).
+This condition can also cause hearing loss, the sensation of ringing (tinnitus) and a feeling of “fullness” in the ear.
 Meniere’s disease is one of the most common causes of dizziness.

-What are the symptoms of Ménière’s syndrome?
+What are the symptoms of Meniere’s disease?

 - Ringing in the ear.